dilanmalaviarachchi/malavi_/README.md

 <div align="center">

- 🔭 I’m currently working on data analytics projects
+ 🔭 I’m currently working on data science projects and ML projects

- 🌱 I’m currently learning *SNOWFLAKE, SPARK, AWS*
+ 🌱 I’m currently learning *SNOWFLAKE, SPARK, AWS,TENSORFLOW*

-💬 Ask me about *POWER BI, PYTHON, TABLUE... or anything*
+💬 Ask me about *POWER BI, PYTHON, TABLUE, ML... or anything*

-⚡ Fun fact *There are approximately 400,000 bytes of data for every grain of sand on earth.*
+⚡ Fun fact *There are approximately 400,000 bytes of data for every grain of sand on Earth.*

  </div>